Scud running: Canadian regulations

 In Canada, the visibility and altitude requirements are similar to those in the U.S., but most controlled airspace outside of terminal areas bottoms out at 2200 ft Above Ground Level (AGL), so there is more room to scud run legally.
 In northern Canada, there is little controlled airspace at all, below the high-level class A airspace.

 US regulations

 In the United States, most controlled airspace below 10000 ft MSL requires a pilot flying under VFR to remain 500 ft below a cloud ceiling and to maintain 3 smi visibility.
-However, outside of airport control zones and major terminal areas, controlled airspace typically begins at 1200 ft above ground level; below that is uncontrolled (class G) airspace, where (at that altitude) a pilot is required only to remain clear of clouds and to maintain 1 smi visibility.
+Outside of airport control zones and major terminal areas, however, controlled airspace typically begins at 1200 ft above ground level; below that is uncontrolled (class G) airspace, where (at that altitude) a pilot is required only to remain clear of clouds and to maintain 1 smi visibility.

+Flying in the airspace above the tree line, yet below 1200 ft is considered "scud running" where land ownership rights ends at the height of the property tree line.